Mafiree logo

 Conclusion

-MariaDB 11.x may not make headlines, but it marks a thoughtful evolution focused on real-world needs.
+When evaluating MariaDB vs MySQL for your next project, MariaDB 11.x clearly brings enterprise-grade features without the enterprise price tag.
 Features like system-versioned tables, AI-ready vector indexing, UUIDv7 support, and extended timestamp precision make it a strong fit for modern applications.

 Contact us at: sales@mafiree.com